gumennii/webpack/README.md

 3. Chunk JS
 4. Chunk CSS

+No use of isomorphic tools due to deprecation in favor of webpack `target: node`

 ## Packages
 - `babel-core` // Babel is a compiler for writing next generation JavaScript (`.babelrc` defines all rules)